CareF/Show-Texdoc/readme.md

 that supports other LaTeX distribution.

 - v2.0.0: New format of cache for better performance.
 Therefore you have to refresh the cache to make it run in a right way.
-Discription of packages added in "mentioned in this document" command.
+Description of packages added in "mentioned in this document" command.
 Also, several bugs in multi-platform have been fixed.
 Unfortunately I was still told that there is some problem in support under Mac OS.

+- v2.1.0: Solve the multi platform path environment setting problem.

 ## Usage
 Press `Ctrl+Shift+P` to call the panel, input `show texdoc` and choose